-Zingers, breakouts and burns: What to watch in the debates
+Breakouts, burns and zingers: What to watch in Dem debates

 WHAT’S HER PLAN?

-Sen. Elizabeth Warren’s task is to harness the recent momentum surrounding her campaign to prove to voters that she has what it takes to defeat Trump.
+Sen. Elizabeth Warren’s task is to harness her campaign’s momentum to convince voters that she has what it takes to defeat Trump.
 As the sole top-tier candidate on stage Wednesday, she could have the most to lose.

 The Massachusetts senator and former Harvard professor is known for her many policy plans and a mastery of classical, orderly debate.
 But presidential showdowns can be more “Gladiator”-style than the high-minded “Great Debaters.”

 This is no time for a wonky multipoint case for “Medicare for All,” student debt relief or the Green New Deal.

 So, one challenge for Warren, 70, is stylistic.
 Look for her to try to champion her progressive ideas — and fend off attacks from lesser-known candidates — with gravitas, warmth and the brevity required by the format.

+“Preparing for the debates is trying to learn to speak in 60 seconds or less,” she said in Miami, ahead of a visit she live-streamed to a migrant detention center in Homestead, Florida.

-Another obstacle is to do so without alienating moderates any Democrat would need in a general election against Trump.
+Another obstacle is to do so without alienating the moderate voters any Democrat would need in a general election to beat Trump.

 Being the front-runner on stage conveys a possible advantage: If the others pile on Warren, she gets more time to speak because the candidates are allowed 30 extra seconds for responses.